gorilla/websocket/examples/chat/README.md

 channel to signal the client that no more messages will be sent to the client.

-The hub handles messages by looping over the registered clients and sending the message to the client's `send` channel.
+The hub handles messages by looping over the registered clients and sending the json marshalled message to the client's `send` channel.
 If the client's `send` buffer is full, then the hub assumes that the client is dead or stuck.
 In this case, the hub unregisters the client and closes the websocket.

 ### Client